BJ Watling

 Wicketkeeper Batter

-A right-handed opening batsman and part-time wicketkeeper, Bradley-John Watling spent his early years in Durban, South Africa, before moving to New Zealand as a ten-year-old.
-He was part of the Under-19 squad for the World Cup in Bangladesh in 2003-04 before making it to the Northern Districts squad.
+Watling had moved to New Zealand as a ten-year-old, and was part of the Under-19 squad for the World Cup in Bangladesh in 2003-04 before making it to Northern Districts.
 He was the second-highest run-scorer for his state team in his third season (2006-07) with 564 runs at 37.60.
-He was in prime form during the one-day State Shield competition in 2008-09 with 509 runs at a stunning 63.62 and that helped him earn a place in the New Zealand one-day squad for the ODIs in the UAE against Pakistan.
+Watling was in prime form during the one-day State Shield competition in 2008-09, with 509 runs at a stunning 63.62, and that helped him earn a place in the New Zealand one-day squad for the ODIs against Pakistan in the UAE.

 Batting & Fielding